-- The endTime expression must be either a double or a TimeSpan value.
+- The startTime expression must be either a double or a TimeSpan value.
+A double value is interpreted as a number of hours. - The endTime expression must be either a double or a TimeSpan value.
 A double value is interpreted as a number of hours. - The option inside implies that only timesteps fully inside the time interval is in-cluded in the average.

-Example: To get the minimum value between $1\frac{1}{2}$ and $\frac{1}{2}$ hour from the current simulation time
+Example: To get the minimum value between 11⁄2 and 1⁄2 hour from the current simulation time